syuntoku14/fusion2urdf/README.md

 # fusion2urdf

 ### Updated!!!
+* 2020/01/04: Multiple updates:
+  * no longer a need to run a bash script to convert stls
+  * some cleanup around joint and transmission generation
+  * defines a sample material tag instead of defining a material in each link
+  * fusion2urdf now generates a self-contained ROS {robot_name}_description package
+  * now launched by roslaunch {robot_name}_description display.launch
+  * changed fusion2urdf output from urdf to xacro for more flexibility
+  * separate out material, transmissions, gazebo elements to separate files
+* 2018/10/20: Fixed funcctions to generate launch files
+* 2018/09/25: Supports joint types "Rigid", "Slider" & Supports the joints' limit(for "Revolute" and "Slider").
 * 2018/09/19: Fixed the bugs about the center of the mass and the inertia.
-* 2018/09/25: Supports joint types "Rigid", "Slider" & Supports the joints' limit(for "Revolute" and "Slider").
-* 2018/10/20: Fixed fucnctions to generate launch files

 ## What is this script?
 This is a fusion 360 script to export urdf from fusion 360 directly.